Tomb of Sher Shah Suri: Interior

 The interior of the tomb, like the exterior is octagonal in shape.
 Each side, except the western, contains a door which leads to the verandah.
 A small, recessed arched niche is located on either side of each door.
 Above the doors are a series of windows featuring latticed screens, which serve to illuminate the interior.
 Above the jali windows, the walls have 32 sides, and this 32-sided figure is surmounted by the grand dome, which has an internal diameter of 71 feet.

 The western qibla wall contains the mihrab, which is elaborately decorated with carvings and tile work.
-Most of the carvings consists of verses from the Quran.
+Most of the carvings consist of verses from the Quran.
 Three inscriptions are present which glorify the sultan.